- About Us

 "When empty cradles are contributing woefully to empty spaces, it is necessary to look for external sources of supply.
 If we do not supply from our own stock, we are leaving ourselves all the more exposed to the menace of the teeming millions of our neighbouring Asiatic races."

 His Grace the Archbishop of Perth, welcoming British child migrants shipped to Australia, August 1938

 "It is proposed that the Commonwealth seek out in Britain and Europe, in each of the first three post-war years, at least 17,000 children a year (i.e. about 50,000 in three years) suitable and available for migration to Australia..."

 Statement by the acting Australian Prime Minister, December 1944

 "This party is the worst which we have ever received.
 We have in the past featured that it is an advantage to Australia to have immigrants of good sound British stock.
 If they are neither good nor sound we must modify our statements and lose one of our most profitable items of propaganda."

 Fairbridge Society Report on Child Migrants sailing to Australia in 1950

 Throughout its long history, child migration has been punctuated by a series of scandals.
-The lack of educational provision, the overwork and inadequate pay, the suicides following episodes of ill-treatment and the appalling evidence of protracted physical and sexual abuse - all have featured in official inquiries or newspaper headlines in nineteenth century Canada and South Africa as well as post-war New Zealand and Australia.
-These variations on a theme represent different forms of child abuse, involving an especially vulnerable, large group of British children whose interests have never been safeguarded effectively and consistently.
+The lack of educational provision, the overwork and inadequate pay, the suicides following episodes of ill-treatment and the appalling evidence of physical and sexual abuse - all have featured in official inquiries or newspaper headlines in nineteenth century Canada and South Africa as well as post-war New Zealand and Australia.
+These variations on a theme represent different forms of child abuse, involving an especially vulnerable, large group of British children whose interests have never been safeguarded effectively.